 Purpose

-The overarching obligation of all students is to act in the best interests of the University.
 The purpose of this Regulation is to provide a framework for dealing with breaches of academic integrity and breaches of research integrity by students.
 The University may make policies, procedures, rules and guidelines to give effect to this Regulation.

 Definitions